ruby/prism/docs/encoding.md

 * `Windows-31J`
 * `Windows-874`

-For each of these encodings, prism provides a function for checking if the subsequent bytes form an alphabetic or alphanumeric character.
+For each of these encodings, prism provides functions for checking if the subsequent bytes can be interpreted as a character, and then if that character is alphabetic, alphanumeric, or uppercase.

 ## Getting notified when the encoding changes